SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 The source code for this connector can be found [here](https://github.com/SteeltoeOSS/Connectors).

 #### 4.1 Quick Start
-This quick start consists of using a ASP.NET Core sample application to illustrate how to use the Steeltoe Redis Connector for connecting to a Redis service on CloudFoundry.
+This quick start consists of using a ASP.NET Core sample application to illustrate how to use the Steeltoe Redis Connector for connecting to a Redis service on Cloud Foundry.

 ##### 4.1.1 Get Sample